 The Texarkana College Financial Aid office will perform a Return of Title IV (R2T4) funds calculation for any student who is withdrawn and has received Title IV aid.
-A student is considered to be "withdrawn" if they receive a grade of W, F, or a combination of both, for all enrolled courses in a specific term.
+A student is considered to be "withdrawn" if they fail to complete any classes in the last chronologically scheduled subterm (module) on their class schedule and earn only grades of W, F, or a combination of both in that subterm.
 Students who receive a grade of F in all courses with a last date of attendance prior to the last scheduled date of the term are considered withdrawn.
 If the last date of attendance for a failed course is the same as the last date of the course, the student has earned the F, meaning they are not considered to be withdrawn, but failed to meet the course objectives of the course.